marymar/vue-harry-potter-quiz-workshop/workshop-steps/step7.md

 - userAnswers
 - ...

-First we are defining the store with Vue observables which expects an object with all properties we want to observe.
+First, we're defining the store with Vue observables which expects an object with all properties we want to observe.

 Create a directory "store" and inside it a file called "index.js" with the following content:

 ```javascript
 // store/index.js